panicmechanic/ZMD/Readme.md

 ###About:

 An ancient Greece themed roguelike based on the weak premise that Zeus has gone mad and done something so terrible it hath wrought the player out of his mastubatory mansion to claim his revenge.

 The game itself will be familiar to roguelike-fans, hopefully not too much will need explaining, kill Zeus and don't die.
-The games mission statement is available [here][]
+The games mission statement is available [here][].

+Pictures and gifs [here.][]

 Updates several times a week, new .exe builds will be uploaded if and when I want to.

+![screen][]
 ###To play:

 ####If you want the .exe (most people):